Degrees and Certifications

 Georgetown Law developed two new academic programs, a Master of Laws (LL.M) in Technology Law & Policy and a first-of-its kind, Master of Law and Technology (M.L.T.) for non-lawyers to meet these demands.

 The Tech Law & Policy Scholars program welcomes a select group of incoming 1L’s to concentrate in tech law and policy.
 Recent cohorts have included students with advanced degrees in engineering and computer science; students with start-up and executive branch experience; and others focused on the intersection of technology and social justice.

 The Technology Law & Policy LL.M. is designed both for recent law school graduates interested in entering technology-related fields, and for mid-career lawyers and policymakers seeking to hone their expertise in this specialty.

 Master of Law and Technology (M.L.T.)

 Georgetown’s new Master of Law and Technology (MLT) program provides a unique opportunity to understand this quickly evolving area of law.
 We offer more than 70 tech law courses and have 16 full-time faculty teaching in the cluster.

 Tech Scholars participate in two year-long seminars in their 1L and 2L years.
-The 1L seminar exposes Scholars to key institutions and organizations that shape technology law and policy, through visitor presentations and faculty-coordinated field trips to federal agencies, Congress, the courts, or private sector and non-profit organizations.
-The 2L seminar takes a deep dive into current ethical, constitutional and policy issues relating to technology through bi-weekly sessions taught by members of Georgetown’s technology law faculty.
+The 1L seminar exposes Scholars to current ethical, constitutional and policy issues relating to technology through sessions taught by members of Georgetown’s technology law faculty.
+The 2L seminar provides an introduction to key institutions and organizations that shape technology law and policy, through visitor presentations and faculty-coordinated field trips to federal agencies, Congress, the courts, and private sector and non-profit organizations.